Anubis – Origin Story, Powers, Symbols & Meanings

 Also, Anubis was called upon to fend off grave/tomb robbers who went about desecrating the tombs of their deceased ones.
 Sculptures, magical incantations and paintings of Anubis were placed in the tomb to guard against persons engaged necrophilia.

-Why does Anubis have a jackal’s head?
+Why does Anubis have a jackal-like head?

 They also believed that by inscribing/carving curses into the walls of the tombs, grave robbers would get scared off and not pillage the tombs.
 It was believed that Anubis, “the Curse Enforcer”, meted out dire punishments to those miscreants.